 This is the first year where I've been working with so many people at once across common themes, and it has been very interesting to watch them process the topic of purpose.
 Some had started the year already having a sense of their calling and biggest dreams, but many had entered the program carrying a blank slate.
-They felt lost and disconnected from their true selves and wanted to begin walking a more authentic life journey.
+They felt lost and disconnected.

-As I've written before, it took me a long time to figure out my purpose (I now believe that the reason I'm here is to give hope to people worldwide, by helping them live a healthier, happier, more meaningful life).
+As I've written before, it took me a long time to figure out how to live a more purposeful life.
 At first, all I knew was where I had gone wrong.
 I was not supposed to be an ER doctor, though unfortunately I was already two years into the residency training program.
-I didn't really know how to be anything else other than a doctor, but my heart burned with a longing to find a new path.

-I started following every clue I found about what might bring me joy and meaning.
-For the next few years I toyed with different passions and talents, starting to dream big dreams and testing out the possibilities.
+I started following every clue I found, trying to find a better fit.
+For the next few years I toyed with different passions and talents and testing out the possibilities.
 It wasn't until about seven years into the journey that it all came together into a recognizable whole that had shaped itself into a viable full-time vocation.
 Not that your purpose is necessarily tied to vocation or income generation, but it has been for me.

 Anyway, watching the members of my Club explore the topic of purpose and hearing about some people's frustrations reminded me what a long, challenging process it can be.
 Purpose typically doesn't become clear right away.
 This also highlighted for me that the process of searching for purpose does not "serve its purpose" if it causes you to be frustrated and annoyed with your life for a long period of time while you search.
 That is not the point!
 Frustration and even despair about your current circumstances can be excellent motivators (they certainly were for me, as I drowned in depression while trying to turn myself into an ER doc) but that's not a place to live over the long haul.

-For me, while I tried to figure out and build a life with a great overarching purpose, I found everyday purpose in something new and really special: dancing.
-I didn't like practicing medicine but it was the way I was paying my bills for the time being (I'd quit my residency and had gotten my license as a GP) and I was starting to dream big dreams about writing and teaching that still felt so far away.
+While I tried to figure out and build a more purposeful life, I found everyday purpose in something new and really special: dancing.
+Practicing medicine was the way I was paying my bills for the time being (I'd quit my ER residency and had gotten my license as a GP) and I was starting to contemplate writing and teaching that still felt so far away.
 Thank goodness that in the meantime I'd discovered that dancing brought me so much joy (and seemed to bring joy to audiences as well).

 These days, dancing is a very small part of what I do, even though I still take private flamenco lessons whenever I can and am excited about learning a challenging new choreography.
-I see myself much more as an inspirational teacher than a dancer, the former is my true purpose.
-But dancing is what got me here.
+I see myself much more as a teacher than a dancer, the former feels so deeply purposeful.
+But dancing got me here.

-Rediscovering and living out my love of dance reconnected me with my true self and taught me how it felt to feel truly alive.
-Dancing got me out of my rut, out of my preconceived notions of how a 30-something doctor should be living.
+Rediscovering and living out my love of dance reconnected me with how it felt to feel truly alive.
+Dancing got me out of my rut, out of my preconceived notions of how a doctor should be living.
 Dancing revealed to me that I was actually a creative person, an artist at heart, and that creative pursuits had a real and worthwhile place in my life.
 This opened the door to pursuing writing wholeheartedly.

 When I work with people, I encourage them to make time in their non-stop obligation-driven lives for things that bring them joy and a sense of accomplishment , regardless of what anyone else thinks.
 I have people make lists of things they want to stop doing (why not take out a piece of paper and write your Stop Doing List right now?).
 I also have them make lists of things they want to do that keep getting shoved out of priority by the endless life "to-do's".